-The CEELO Leadership Self-Assessment is designed to enable early education professionals to assess their current knowledge, skills and beliefs related to Individual and Collective Leadership, and to maximize resources and activities found in the CEELO Leadership Toolkit.
-It is recommended that you begin by completing the Self-Assessment to familiarize yourself with and reflect upon key areas deemed useful for early education leaders to possess.
+The CEELO Leadership Self-Assessment is designed for early education professionals to assess their current knowledge, skills and beliefs related to individual and collective Leadership, and to maximize resources and activities found in the CEELO Leadership Toolkit.
+The tool is a checklist of important topics with space provided to make notes about your key goals for new learning.
+Review each topic and rate your level of proficiency.
+It is recommended that you begin by completing the Self-Assessment to familiarize yourself with and reflect on key areas deemed useful for early education leaders to possess.

 Leadership can be viewed on two levels – Individual and Collective.
 Individual Leadership consists of attitudes, knowledge, skills, and behaviors possessed by a person identified as a leader, someone others will trust and follow.
 Collective Leadership is more group-oriented, capitalizing on the collective attitudes, knowledge, skills, and behaviors of members to engage in improving a condition.

 Sustained improvement relies on both individual and collective engagement and ownership by stakeholders.
 Strategies for developing and supporting leadership on these two levels are different yet complementary.
-Click on the buttons below for additional information and resources.
+Start exploring the levels below.